 If you are interested in serving on one of our Worship Ministries please let us know

 Altar Guild Members prepare the altar for all services and care for the altar appointments.
-Members are appointed and trained by the Rector.
+Cindy Lufkin coordinates this ministry.

 Mission & Purpose: to prepare the necessary linens and vessels for the celebration of the Eucharist.